 English as an Additional Language

-At Woodlands Primary School, we have more and more children arriving with English as an additional language (EAL).
-Our aim is to settle the children as quickly as possible, into school life; to encourage them to take part in the daily routines and structures, which will help them to develop, not only an understanding of the academic aspects of English, but the use of our language as a social interaction.
+At Woodlands Primary School, we have an increasing number of children joining us with English as an additional language (EAL).
+Our aim is to settle the children as quickly as possible, into school life; to encourage them to take part in the daily routines and structures, which will help them to develop, not only an understanding of the academic aspects of English, but the use of English as a social interaction.

 We are committed to being able to offer a curriculum which recognises the provision needed for the teaching of pupils for whom English is an additional language.
 We celebrate the fact that a rising number of our children speak more than one language, and acknowledge their ability to communicate using a variety of community languages.